 Je me suis réveillé avec une gueule de bois terrible ce matin.
 (I woke up with a terrible hangover this morning.)

-This expression means “to fall in love at first sight”.
+This saying means “to fall in love at first sight”.
 The idea is that you suddenly and unexpectedly fall for someone, just like a sudden lightning strike.
-You can use this expression to talk about objects, too:
+You can use this phrase to talk about objects, too:

 For a person: Quand j’ai vu Mélanie pour la première fois j’ai eu un coup de foudre.
 (When I saw Melanie for the first time, I fell in love at first sight.)